Voodoo (D'Angelo album): Grooves and beats

-D'Angelo and his supporting personnel constructed several of the songs' grooves for the album to sit far behind time, directly on top of time, or pressing on the time, making them cluttered and loose in style.
+D'Angelo and his supporting personnel constructed several of the songs' grooves to hang on the back of the beat for a loose feel.
 Questlove helped design the sparse funk, soul and hip hop beats on the generally groove-based record.
-In later interviews, Questlove discussed that he and D'Angelo incorporated much of the distinctive percussive rhythms of Detroit hip hop producer, Slum Village-member and The Ummah-affiliate J Dilla, also known as Jay Dee.
+In later interviews, Questlove discussed that he and D'Angelo incorporated much of the distinctive percussive rhythms of Detroit hip hop producer, Slum Village-member and the Ummah affiliate J Dilla, also known as Jay Dee.
 A part of the musical collective Soulquarians, Dilla served as a frequent collaborator of theirs.
 Although album tracks such as "Left & Right" and "Devil's Pie" help to bring this claim to light, J Dilla himself was not officially credited for production.
 However, he contributed significantly to Voodoo's overall sound, specifically the rhythm and percussion.

 One of the characteristics of the drumming style implemented in recording the album is human timing, complete with imperfections.
 This resulted in the album's intentional sloppiness.
 In a later interview, Questlove discussed the intention and purpose of including imperfection in the album's sound, stating "we wanted to play as perfectly as we could, but then deliberately insert the little glitch that makes it sound messed up.
 The idea was to sound disciplined, but with a total human feel."

 Questlove also acknowledged J Dilla's influence over the recording sessions for Voodoo.
-He said of Dilla's unique programming method during the sessions, "He makes programmed stuff so real, you really can’t tell it’s programmed.
+He said of Dilla's unique programming method during the sessions, "He makes programmed stuff so real, you really can't tell it's programmed.
 He might program 128 bars, with absolutely no looping or quantizing ...
 When Q-Tip from A Tribe Called Quest first played me some of his stuff, I said, 'The drums are messed up!
 The time is wrong!'
-And when we did a song for D'Angelo's record that Lenny Kravitz was supposed to play on, Lenny said, 'I can’t play with this — there’s a discrepancy in the drum pattern.'
-And we’re like, 'It's supposed to be this way!'
+And when we did a song for D'Angelo's record that Lenny Kravitz was supposed to play on, Lenny said, 'I can't play with this — there's a discrepancy in the drum pattern.'
+And we're like, 'It's supposed to be this way!'